KILTprotocol/docs/docs/delegations.md

 In order to actually delegate rights, you now need to create a DelegationNode for the delegate which links to your Delegation(Root)Node.

-Although the node is owned by the delegate, it is submitted by the delegating Attester (you).
+Although the node is owned by the delegate, it is submitted by the delegating attester (you).
 This part of the process requires communication with the delegate as their signature is required during submission as proof of their consent.